starrtc/starrtc-android-demo/README-en.md

 Online education
 ==
 You can upload a pdf document and markup the document besides live broadcaster.
-The whiteboard function is also available.
+And the whiteboard function is also available.

 ![edu_pdf](assets/edu_pdf.jpg)